Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/2 - Standard Interface/README.md

 ### Stored Function Calls

-If a function call is nested within a “New” command, the “New” command will return the state of the function after it executes.
+If a function call is nested within a ï¿½Newï¿½ command, the ï¿½Newï¿½ command will return the state of the function after it executes.

 For example: